halogenjs/model/Readme.md

   [Backbone](http://backbonejs.org/) Models with [Hypermedia](http://stateless.co/hal_specification.html) Extensions.

-  Classic Backbone models are basically [Active Record](http://en.wikipedia.org/wiki/Active_record_pattern).
-It's REST level 2.
+  Backbone models are [Active Record](http://en.wikipedia.org/wiki/Active_record_pattern).
 You have a resource and you can do GET, POST, PUT, DELETE on it.

   Awesome.

 But what if you're using a [REST level 3](http://www.crummy.com/writing/speaking/2008-QCon/act3.html) API?
-What if you're using Hypermedia?
+What if you're using a hypermedia Web API?
+What if your API is using JSON HAL?

   What if you want your API to be self discoverable?
-What if the controls to interact with a resource aren't on the same uri as your resource?
+What if there are ways of interacting with your resource that aren't on the same uri?

-  Well, at this point, Backbone sort of gets in your way a little.
+  Well, at this point, Backbone gets in your way.
+I know from painful experience.

-  Hyperbone Model is a response to this: It takes only the useful bits of Backbone for Hypermedia - the Models, Collections and Event (for which we've refactored Backbone into discrete [components](http://component.io) ) and adds Hypermedia extensions.
-This means that this particular component does not require jQuery.
+  Hyperbone Model is a response to this: It takes only the relevant bits of Backbone - the Models, Collections and Event (for which we've refactored Backbone into discrete [components](http://component.io) ) and adds Hypermedia extensions to them.
+This means that this particular component does not require jQuery, and means you can use a custom or just different router, Ajax component and view component.

-  It is part of a larger framework for building client-side apps with Hypermedia.
+Hyperbone Model also takes care of nesting models and collections.
+By default Backbone models are a single object of key value pairs.
+In the hypermedia world where resources can be nested inside other resources, we need to ensure all the Backbone utility is available from top to bottom.

+  It is part of a larger framework for building client-side apps based on HAL Web APIs.
+The roadmap, such as it is, involves extending Hyperbone model with _controls (JSON representation of forms) and a View component to project complex Hyperbone models onto templates.
+Initially there will be some basic _control -> html stuff, but this will be extendable with components that will add features like "render in bootstrap friendly way" or "just a single button" or "project form through custom template" etc.

 ## WARNING!